mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```

 ```
-Landrel’s lack of patience is typified by his tendency to rush into jobs without preparation or precaution, often on the spur of the moment and with only the slightest excuse.
+Landrel's lack of patience is typified by his tendency to rush into jobs without preparation or precaution, often on the spur of the moment and with only the slightest excuse.
 He tends to feel that he, and he alone, is competent in the field of the Ancients; all others, especially recognized